A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 Almost every university in the UK will have a range of sports clubs and societies open to students to join.
 You may want to consider volunteering your services as a coach alongside the qualified staff, as a way to gain more experience while shadowing others.

-You might like to combine an interest in travel with gaining work experience, by undertaking a sports coaching role with an organisation such as:
+You could combine an interest in travel with gaining work experience, by undertaking a sports coaching role with an organisation such as:

 Search for placements and find out more about work experience and internships.

-Sports coaches can be found in a range of settings, including:
+You can find work as a sport coach in a range of settings, including:

 - educational institutions - including schools, colleges and universities